lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## COSE Header Parameters Registry {#cwt-header-param}

 This document registers the following entries in the "COSE Header Parameters" registry under the "CBOR Object Signing and Encryption (COSE)" heading.
-The value of the 'cwt' header parameter is a CWT {{RFC8392}} or an Unprotected CWT Claims Set, see {{term}}.
+The value of the `cwt` header parameter is a CWT {{RFC8392}} or an Unprotected CWT Claims Set, see {{term}}.

 ~~~~~~~~~~~
 +-----------+-------+----------------+------------------------------+